stutzlab/mongo-cluster/README.md

 * We had some issues running the shards in Docker for Mac.
 Some shards would be freezed and Docker had to be restarted.
 Use a VirtualBox VM if needed.

+* Although this example starts with two-replica shards, it is recommended to use three replicas minimum to ensure automatic failover in case one of the nodes comes down.
+See more at https://docs.mongodb.com/manual/core/replica-set-architecture-three-members/

 * Create docker-compose.yml

 ```yml